Stagecoach Merseyside: Stagecoach Merseyside

 On numerous occasions Stagecoach made bids for some or all of the companies making up the former MTL Trust Holdings.
 In June 1998 MTL sold off MTL London but Stagecoach were outbid by the then independent Metroline.
 When MTL went bankrupt in January 2000 Stagecoach were very interested in acquiring the company but was again outbid this time by Arriva.

 Apart from a Stagecoach Ribble/North West service between Southport and Preston and a Sunday only Lancashire County Council contract from Liverpool to Preston/Blackpool it seemed unlikely that Stagecoach would ever have significant operations on Merseyside.
 When rumours of a sale at Glenvale Transport surfaced around 2005 it was FirstGroup with its nearby operations First Chester & The Wirral and First Greater Manchester - which at the time had a school bus division in nearby Kirkby, the Go-Ahead Group and Transdev who at the time were bidding for Merseytravel's cancelled Merseytram scheme who seemed like the front runners to buy Glenvale Transport.
 However, on 13 July 2005, Glenvale Transport accepted a reported £3.4 million cash offer for the company from the Stagecoach Group who in turn agreed to absorb Glenvale's debt of approximately £7 million.
 Rebranded Stagecoach Merseyside, Glenvale Transport Limited was retained as the company's legal name and introduced 75 new low-floor Plaxton Pointer-bodied Dennis Dart buses to replace elderly step entrance buses.
+The management of Stagecoach Merseyside as GTL had become - although Glenvale Transport Ltd is still the company's legal lettering, was passed to Stagecoach UK Bus MD Les Warneford, and Tom Wileman, Regional Director, Stephen Riggans, formerly of Arriva UK Bus, would later become Managing Director.

 In late January 2013 Stagecoach purchased First Chester & The Wirral bus operations in and these now operate as part of Stagecoach Merseyside.

-Industrial Action

-Industrial Action was intended to be undertaken in the Merseyside area by Stagecoach staff at their Gilmoss depot in July 2022 as a result of the UK cost of living crisis, however staff voted to accept an offer that the company had made.

 Fleet

-As of August 2015 the fleet consisted of 148 buses, which are operated from a single depot in Gillmoss.
+As of July 2024, the Stagecoach Merseyside fleet consisted of 380 buses, which are operated from a single depot in Gillmoss.